Skip to main content

 3. Once the app is generated, open it up if it doesn't do so automatically and select Single Sign On > SAML

-4. Click on Edit in the Basic SAML Configuration, set the SP Entity ID in your provider, then copy the value and paste it into Faddom.
+4. Click on Edit in the Basic SAML Configuration, set the SP Entity ID in your provider.
+You can either copy the default value in Faddom of https://faddom.com or you can set a custom one in the IdP provider and paste this into Faddom.

 6. Copy the metadata URL or download the file to enter into Faddom